SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: CRISPEX-supported file formats

 \subsubsection{IRIS FITS files}

-Most header keywords are used to determine or read the spatial WCS information that can then be processed by the SolarSoft IDL functions \texttt{wcs\_get\_coord()} and \texttt{wcs\_get\_pixel()} to go back-and-forth between cube pixel and data value, especially for the coordinate transform between files of differently sized FOV.
-Most other header keywords are used to get correct labelling in plot windows and control panel selection options, or as switches to enable/disable certain behaviour.
-The remainder are to deal with multiple spectral windows for the particular case of IRIS Level 3 data, where the wavelength axis is usually a concatenation of non-contiguous spectral diagnostic windows corresponding to the various lines observed.
+Most header keywords are used to determine or read the spatial WCS information that can then be processed by the SolarSoft IDL functions \texttt{wcs\_get\_coord()} and \texttt{wcs\_get\_pixel()} to go back and forth between cube pixel and data value, especially for the coordinate transform between files of differently sized FOVs.
+Most other header keywords are used to obtain correct labeling in plot windows and control panel selection options, or as switches to enable/disable certain behavior.
+The remainder are to deal with multiple spectral windows for the particular case of IRIS Level 3 data, where the wavelength axis is usually a concatenation of noncontiguous spectral diagnostic windows corresponding to the various observed lines.

-IRIS Level 3 files contain four extensions, the first three of which are used by \texttt{crispex}: (0) the main data (in \texttt{BUNIT}), (1) the wavelength array (in \texttt{CUNIT3}), and (2) the timing array (in \texttt{CUNIT4} since \texttt{STARTOBS}).
-IRIS Level 2 SJI files contain three extensions of which \texttt{crispex} only uses the first two.
+IRIS Level 3 files contain four extensions, the first three of which are used by CRISPEX: (0) the main data (in \texttt{BUNIT}), (1) the wavelength array (in \texttt{CUNIT3}), and (2) the timing array (in \texttt{CUNIT4} since \texttt{STARTOBS}).
+IRIS Level 2 SJI files contain three extensions, of which CRISPEX only uses the first two.
 The main extension again contains the main data.
 The first auxiliary extension holds the time- and raster step-dependent information on the slit.